- What Is Windows 10 Error Code 0x800703ee?

 To learn how to fix the 0x800703EE error on Windows 10, you need to understand what causes it in the first place.
-Various problems could be behind this error message and here are some of them:
+Various problems could be behind this error message, and here are some of them:

 Corrupted or improperly installed USB controllers can also cause the problem to appear.
 To resolve this issue, you need to uninstall and reinstall them.

-Solution 1: Disable Your Third-Party Anti-Virus
+Solution 1: Disable Your Third-Party Antivirus

-If problems like this frequently happen, we suggest that you switch to a different anti-virus.
-There are many security software apps out there, but Auslogics Anti-Malware is among the few that will provide reliable protection.
+If problems like this frequently happen, switch to a different antivirus.
+Many security software apps are out there, and Auslogics Anti-Malware is among the few that will provide reliable protection.

 Solution 2: Reinstalling the USB Controller Drivers

 You might have issues transferring your files because of malfunctioning USB controller drivers.
 So, we recommend that you reinstall these drivers to resolve the issue.
-You can use the Device Manager to perform this procedure.
+You can use the Device Manager to perform this process.
 Here are the steps:

-- Once Device Manager is up, click Universal Serial Bus Controllers to expand the list below it.
+- Once Device Manager is up, click “Universal Serial Bus Controllers” to expand the list below.

-- Right-click an entry, then select Uninstall Device.
+- Right-click an entry, then select “Uninstall Device”.
 Perform this step on all the entries.